HamedBabaei/author-profiling-pan2023/README.md

 Thank you for your contributions!
 -->

 ## Citation

-If you use this code or data in your research, please cite the following paper:
+If you use this code in your research, please cite the following paper:

 ```bib
 @InProceedings{giglou:2023,